Cecil County, Maryland: Education

 There are 17 elementary schools, six middle schools, five high schools, and the Cecil County School of Technology, which specializes in career and technology education, all operated by Cecil County Public Schools.
 Cecil County schools acts as the school district for the entire county.

 Cecil College has four campuses in Cecil County.

 Libraries

 There are 7 branches of the Cecil County Public Library and the Library also does significant outreach throughout the county.

-Crime rates
+Crime rate

 The 2017 census accounted a population of 102,746 people.
 On a scale of one, being low crime, to 100, being high crime, these statistics compare Cecil County's crime rates to US crime averages.
 In regards to violent crime, which includes murder and nonnegligent manslaughter, forcible rape, robbery, and aggravated assault, the rate is 40.8 compared to the U.S. average of 31.1.
 In property crime, including offenses being burglary, larceny-theft, motor vehicle theft, and arson, the rate is 39.3 compared to the U.S. average of 38.1.